2023 Annual Report

 Gender-Based Violence: A Global Challenge

-• Globally, gender-based violence affects one in three women during her lifetime.
+• Globally, gender-based violence affects one in three women.

-• Latin America is home to 14 of the 25 countries with the highest rates of femicide in the world.
+• Latin America is home to 14 of the 25 countries with the highest rates of femicide.

-• In Guatemala, 48% of women surveyed in 2023 reported experiencing violence at least once during their life
+• In Guatemala, 48% of women reported experiencing violence at least once in their life.

-• In Guatemala, femicide impunity rates are estimated at 98%.
+• In Guatemala, impunity rates for femicide cases are estimated to be 98%.

-• In the Maya-Kaqchikel region 55% of women over 15 have reported experiencing violence in their lives.
+• In the Maya-Kaqchikel region, 55% of women reported experiencing violence.

 Where We Work